 2015 Malaysian Grand Prix – qualified 6th, finished 7th

 There's no such thing as consensus in F1, but it came close when Max Verstappen was announced as a Toro Rosso – now rebranded as Scuderia AlphaTauri – driver for 2015.
 He was too young and didn't have enough experience.
 On his debut he would be 17 years and 166 days old, almost two years younger than Jaime Alguesuari had been when he set the existing record.
 On top of that, Verstappen hadn't raced anything more powerful than a Formula 3 car.
-The knives were out before he even had his first seat fitting.
+His critics' knives were sharpened and ready before he even had his first seat fitting.

 Verstappen ignored the background noise and made an excellent debut, qualifying 11th and running in the points before suffering an engine failure.
 It was to get even better at the second race of the season, qualifying sixth and finishing seventh, and beating his team-mate Carlos Sainz and the Red Bulls of Daniel Ricciardo and Daniil Kvyat.